Learn the Lingo

 Howling Cow

-NC State’s very own premium ice cream.
-Howling Cow is made on campus at the Feldmeier Dairy Processing Lab in Schaub Hall and offers over 16 flavors available at creameries located on both Main and Centennial Campuses, as well as the Dairy Education Center and Creamery.
+NC State’s very own premium ice cream, Howling Cow, is made on campus at the Feldmeier Dairy Processing Lab in Schaub Hall.
+It offers over 16 flavors and is available at creameries located on both the Main and Centennial Campuses, as well as the Dairy Education Center and Creamery.

 Hunt Library